grosser/wwtd/Readme.md

-Travis simulator so you do not need to wait for the build.<br/>
+WWTD: Travis simulator - faster + no more waiting for build emails.<br/>
 Reads your .travis.yml and runs what travis would run.

 ![Results](http://dl.dropbox.com/u/2670385/Web/wwtd-results.png)